prahladyeri/prahladyeri.github.io/_posts/2016-02-07-linux-desktop-survey-project-feb2016.md

 ![Which Distro gives the Best User Experience](http://lws-rmsreturns.rhcloud.com/limesurvey/tmp/43ddb58e40e9ececf0e0ed58c106e182.png)

-Ubuntu is most people’s favorite in this area, but Ubuntu’s community clone `Linux Mint`{.highlighter-rouge} bagging away the top position is also a fitting thing.
+Ubuntu is most people’s favorite in this area, but Ubuntu’s community clone `Linux Mint` bagging away the top position is also a fitting thing.
 Like Ubuntu, Mint is a distro which happens to “just work” according to most users.
 Though I personally don’t like all the extra amount of non-free codecs and plugins it comes pre-bundled with (such as Flash and Adobe), it is a good distro for existing Windows users to hop on.
 Here is what participants have to say about choosing the distro which provides the best user experience:

 > Mint is great out of the box and requires minimal configuration to “just work”.